SoftInstigate/ermes-mail/README.md

 ## Send a test email message to MailHog

 To test the sending of e-mails via command line, we suggest running a local SMTP mock server like [MailHog](https://github.com/mailhog/MailHog).
-Please look [here](https://github.com/mailhog/MailHog#installation) for MailHog's installation instructions.
+Please look at the [MailHog installation instructions](https://github.com/mailhog/MailHog#installation) for setup details.

 After executing MailHog (usually with the `MailHog` command) you can send your first HTML email message to `localhost` with ErmesMail: